-Before buying, I’d also recommend checking the price available on 3rd party ticketing websites that are commonly slightly cheaper – A couple of my go-to’s include:
+Before buying, I’d also recommend checking the price available on Vegas.com, which is commonly less expensive.

 For this visit, I scored a ticket on Vegas.com for $34.95, which was inclusive of taxes and fees.
 After purchasing the ticket online, I received an email receipt that instructed me to visit the attraction and let them know I had pre-booked with Vegas.com.